sunhwan/charmmdoc/source/images.rst

 Image Updating
 --------------

+.. index:: keyword; ixtfrq, keyword; imgfrq

-The crystal build procedure has to be done prior to image, nonbond or hydrogen bond updating with ``IXTFrq`` frequency - it can be also done manually by issuing :ref:`crystl_build` command.
+The crystal build procedure has to be done prior to image, nonbond or hydrogen bond updating with :chm:`IXTFrq` frequency - it can be also done manually by issuing :ref:`crystl_build` command.
 Actually first time is has to be done manually to read parameters associated with crystal build command.